RandomNoobster/IT1901-Chore-Manager/docs/release3/README.md

  |:--:|
  | This is a class diagram for our most important classes in the core module|

-### Time management
+## Time tracking

 For tracking time spent, we organized an Excel spreadsheet, where each team member enter a row for what they have done.
-Here is an example:
+Below is a screenshot of parts of the spreadsheet:
 ![Excel Time Tracking](./images/excelTimeTracking.png)

 A visual representation of our project's progress can be found in the burndown chart below.
 Each blue dot corresponds to a completed deliverable, providing a quick overview of how our time was spent.
-As you can see, our time spent increased significantly in the last stage of the project. this is due to the fact that it took longer than planned to develop a robust REST API, which a lot of other code depended on.
+As you can see, our time spent increased significantly in the last stage of the project.
+This is due to the fact that it took longer than planned to develop a robust REST API, which a lot of other code depended on.
 Another aspect that took longer than expected was the addition of JLink and JPackage.

  |![Burndown chart](./images/burndownChart.png)|
  |:--:|